-- Burn white spirits once a month to clean out any contamination that have build up in the generator unit
+- Burn Coleman Fuel once a month to clean out any contamination that have build up in the generator unit.

 - Buy the Coleman Oven as well!
 It will open up a whole new world!
 What about lasagna high up in the Andes mountains?
 Or fresh bread in the morning during a camping trip in the Belgian Ardennes?